Doug-Vo/CST-301/README & VideoLink.md

 4/ Run "createTable.sql" in pgAdmin4 to clear the current database in pgAdmin4
 5/ Run "AST_5.py" which would recreate these tables with the new data (keep in mind you will need to change the credentials for psycopg2.connect according to your own pgAdmin4 server)

-## Backing up the server (this will bypass the running program section)
+## Restoring the server (this will bypass the running program section)

-1/ Open you pgAdmin4 and choose the server you want to restore the data 2/ Right-Click on the server and choose restore
+1/ Unzip the "backup (must unzip due to size).zip", this will open up the "finalBackUp" file inside 2/ Open you pgAdmin4 and choose the server you want to restore the data 3/ Right-Click on the server and choose restore
-3/ In the file name section choose "finalBackUp"
+4/ In the file name section choose "finalBackUp"
-4/ Hit "Restore"
+5/ Hit "Restore"